Ye Maaya Chesave: Production

 After the announcement of Gautham Menon's Tamil project with the working title, Jessy, Manjula Ghattamaneni (Mahesh Babu's sister) approached Gautham Menon to do a Telugu version of the same, with Mahesh Babu in the lead.
 Gautham, who was initially hesitant to do another version, later agreed to Manjula's proposal and forwarded the script to Mahesh Babu although he felt that it "is not Mahesh kind of film".
 Mahesh Babu could not allocate dates for the film and was later replaced by Naga Chaitanya.
 Newcomer Samantha, who had starred in three unreleased Tamil films, makes her debut with this film.
 Menon scheduled the shoots of many portions simultaneously.
 The Tamil version had a different cast and ending.
 Menon started writing the film as a simple love story which slowly became an intense love story, as the scripting phase progressed.
 Stating that the film would narrate the romantic tale of two people called Karthik and Jessie over a period of almost three years, he revealed that the film would be "conversation driven" and hoped "everybody will identify with the lead pair".

-The film was shot in Alappuzha, Goa and Hyderabad.
+The film was shot in Chennai, Alappuzha, Goa and Hyderabad.
 The climax was shot at Central Park.
 Shooting continued through the latter part of 2009, with the film garnering significant media interest, with schedules in the United States, with Princeton University being used as a backdrop for song picturisation.

 Trisha and Silambarasan made a cameo in this version, and Telugu director Puri Jagannadh appears as himself in a guest role.